2019 Modern Slavery and Human Trafficking Policy Statement

 This statement is intended to show the steps Aspire Pharma Limited has taken to the end of the 2020 financial year and our plans for continued improvement to ensure that slavery and human trafficking is not taking place in any of our supply chains or any part of our business in compliance with part 6, section 54 of the Modern Slavery Act 2015.

 Our Organisation Structure, Business and Supply Chains

-Aspire Pharma Limited is a privately owned British company, founded in 2009, that offers a range of branded and generic medicinal products, medical devices and in vitro diagnostic devices.
+Aspire Pharma Limited is a privately owned British company, founded in 2009, that offers a range of branded and generic medicinal products, medical devices, in vitro diagnostic devices and OTC products.
 Aspire Pharma Limited is committed to providing quality products primarily to the British market with headquarters in Petersfield, Hampshire, and subcontracted storage and warehousing in Doncaster, Yorkshire.
-Aspire Pharma Limited employees a total of > 60 employees plus subcontracted sales consultants, Qualified Person, Responsible Person and Qualified Person for Pharmacovigilance.
-Aspire Pharma Limited has approximately 50 direct suppliers with manufacturing sites based in Europe and India who comply with ethical standards.
-Aspire Pharma Limited primarily distributes products to responsible wholesalers, hospitals and pharmacies within the United Kingdom and Europe.
+Aspire Pharma Limited employees a total of > 60 employees plus subcontracted sales consultants, Qualified Person and Qualified Person for Pharmacovigilance.
+Aspire Pharma Limited has approximately 50 direct suppliers with manufacturing sites based in the United Kingdom, Europe and India who comply with ethical standards.
+Aspire Pharma Limited primarily distributes products to responsible wholesalers, hospitals and pharmacies within the United Kingdom.

 The main risk of slavery and human trafficking lies within Aspire Pharma Limited’s supply chains, with suppliers and vendors operating in third countries such as India, which is mitigated by our due diligence processes.